Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Rather not read?
 Watch the video instead!

-If you’re a beauty or wellness professional hiring a designer for your new website (great choice, btw 👏🏾), one of the biggest decisions you’ll make is: "Which platform should my website be built it on?"
+If you're a beauty or wellness professional hiring a web designer (great choice, btw 👏🏾), one of the first questions that comes up is: "Which platform should my site be built on?"

 Round 1: Cost

-• Squarespace: Plans start around $23/month for personal websites, but most beauty and wellness businesses end up on the Business plan ($33/month) or Commerce plan ($36+/month) if they need integrations, scheduling tools, or basic e-commerce.
+• Squarespace: Plans start around $23/month, but most beauty and wellness businesses end up on the Business plan ($33/month) or a Commerce plan ($36+/month) once they factor in booking tools, integrations, or basic e-commerce.

 What to Consider: